 The maximum loan amount generally increases each year as you or your partner get older.
-If your real estate’s value changes, this will also affect your maximum loan amount.
+If your real estate’s value changes, this will also affect your MLA.

 You need to tell us if the value of your real estate changes.
-If it increases, you can ask us to increase your maximum loan amount.
-If it decreases, we’ll need to lower your maximum loan amount.
+If it increases, you can ask us to increase your MLA.
+If it decreases, we’ll need to lower your MLA.

 We continue to apply interest to the outstanding balance until you repay the loan in full.